cvmfs/doc-cvmfs/apx-parameters.rst

                                 | This file can grow up to 500kB and there is one step of log rotation.
                                 | Required for $\mu$CernVM.
 CVMFS_WORKSPACE                 Set the local directory for storing special files (defaults to the cache directory).
+CVMFS_USE_SSL_SYSTEM_CA         | When connecting to an HTTPS endpoints,
+                                | it will load the certificate provded by the system.
 =============================== ========================================================================================